justinlepitzki/tfrs-docs/docs/specifications-0.0.1/systemMessaging.md

 > We're sorry.
 >
 > It looks like our system took an unexpected break.
 We have been notified and will look into it.
+Please try again later.

 A generic error message, given when an unexpected condition was encountered and no more specific message is suitable.[[57\]](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#cite_note-58)

 ## 501 Not Implemented

-> We appreciate your willingness to try new things.
->
-> But this request method is not quite ready yet.
+> Unfortunately, you are trying to use a request method that is not allowed at this time.

 The server either does not recognize the request method, or it lacks the ability to fulfil the request.
 Usually this implies future availability (e.g., a new feature of a web-service API).[[58\]](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#cite_note-59)